Remote SSH server

 - Key-based authentication

-- Username & Password based authentication
+- Username & Password authentication

 Securing your credentials